What is a Life Cycle Assessment?

 Source: oneclick LCA

-For new construction, LEED’s LCA evaluates only the structure and enclosure materials of the building for 6 environmental impacts:
+For new construction, LEED’s Building Life-Cycle Impact Reduction credit evaluates the structure and enclosure materials of the building for six environmental impacts:

 1. Global Warming Potential (GWP): Greenhouse gases referring to the embodied carbon, measured in kg CO₂e